Every Scoring Play from Hamilton vs. Toronto: CFL Preseason

 Toronto Argonauts YouTube Video

-The Hamilton Tiger-Cats host the Toronto Argonauts in this rainy preseason opener for the teams.
+The Hamilton Tiger-Cats and Toronto Argonauts go head to head in preseason action from Guelph, Ontario.

 Check out the Toronto Argonauts Statistics